rishi23437/ByteMeGUI/Notes.md

 - GUI
   - Allow GUI viewing for both admin and customer.
 Technically, View menu should be for Customer, and view pending orders for Admin, based on Assignment 3
   - Possible plan: view_menu: for Customer, execute the method which displays GUI menu. for Admin, provide an option for the same
+  - Current thinking - instead of displaying all items, display the number of items ordered.

 # Current Task